patrickbucher/docs/clean-agile/clean-agile.md

 ## A Waterfall Project

-In the Waterfall days, a project was often split up into three pases of equal
+In the Waterfall days, a project was often split up into three phases of equal
 length: analysis, design, and implementation.
 In the analysis phase, requirements are gathered and planning is done.
 In the design phase, a solution is sketched and the planning is refined.
 Neither phase has hard and tangible